 Defendant Toni Allexy, age 38, was a high school cheerleading coach.
 She invited a fourteen-year-old football player from the school to her house and encouraged him to drink alcohol with her.
 He did so.

 What One Should Learn from This Article: A conviction for felony child endangerment typically does not involve a requirement that defendant register as a sex offender for life, but it can and in the following case, such a requirement was imposed.
-The facts of this case and ineffective assistance of counsel allowed this.
+The facts of this case allowed this.

 Ms. Allexy then insisted, over her husband’s objection, on driving the victim home in her truck.
 She insisted that he sit in the front seat alongside her.
 While driving, she put her hand in the victim’s pants on his penis.
 She then stroked his penis as she drove him home.